Holiday Leftovers Recipe

 Cranberry Fruit Crisp

-If you have leftover cranberry sauce left.
-Mix it with some sliced apples or pears to make a delicious fruit crisp!
+If you have leftover cranberry sauce left and try mixing it with some sliced apples or pears to make a delicious fruit crisp!
 Here is the recipe.

 I am a local registered dietitian nutritionist in Asheville and I love helping people improve their health by making changes in their food choices!
 During the holidays, many people find working with a registered dietitian can help them stay on track!
 You can find our a little more about me here